webclinic017/financial-data-crawler/README.md

 ## Database Setup

+The project primarily uses Postgresql DB. `CONN_STRING` can be updated to corresponding databases.

 If running the project locally, local DB setup should be completed in `database.ini`.

-Run `python tickers.py` to retrieve US ticker data and store them inside the local database set up above.
+Run `get_us_tickers_data()` in `python tickers.py` to retrieve US ticker data and store them inside the local database set up above.